SmartTokenLabs/TokenScript/ERCs/ERC5XX1 draft.md

 ### Abstract

-This ERC describes how to assert the authenticity of signed client-script and adds a `revokeClientCodeSigningKey()` function for revocation.
+This ERC describes how to assert the authenticity of signed client-script.

 ### Motivation